alan-turing-institute/data-safe-haven/processes/provider-overview.md

 well-resourced and determined actors, such as serious organised crime groups and state actors.
 This tier corresponds to the UK government "SECRET" categorisation.

-It is at Tier 4 that the risk of hostile actors penetrating the Project team becomes significant.
+It is at Tier 4 that the risk of hostile actors penetrating the project team becomes significant.

 Connections to the Environment
 -------------------------------------